Two swimmers wrestled on the spar

 And hands beseeching thrown.

-We are busy working to bring Emily Dickinson's "Two swimmers wrestled on the spar" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Emily Dickinson's "Two swimmers wrestled on the spar" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Two swimmers wrestled on the spar" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.